I-DoNt-LiKe-Micro-Soft/Doom-Virus/PowerShell_Command_Line_Obfuscation_Tools/README.md

 - You should use these tools in PowerShell ISE the script editor.
 - The base64 generator will print your command launcher into the terminal but the command reverser will not you will have to manually create the command with the given launcher at the bottom of the script.
-- These tools will assist in evading AMSI.
+- These tools will assist in evading AMSI and obfuscated commands are used in Doom.